caktus/hosted-rapidpro/README.md

     SEND_MESSAGES = True
     ```

+## 4. Run the server

-5. In a separate terminal, start the server:
+1. In a separate terminal, start the server:

     ```
     $ (rapidpro) python manage.py runserver
     ```

-6. In a separate terminal, start celery:
+2. In a separate terminal, start celery:

     ```
     $ (rapidpro) python manage.py celery worker --beat --loglevel=info
     ```

-7. In a separate terminal, start ngrok on the same port as your development
+3. In a separate terminal, start ngrok on the same port as your development
    server:

     ```